StevenMHernandez/ESP32-CSI-Tool/README.md

 This means that you only need to set the time for the access point and all other nodes will synchronize automatically.

 Finally, the simplest method is to simply run the output of `make monitor` through a utility function which appends the correct timestamp to the output when received on your computer as described in the **Collecting CSI Data* section above.

-## Previous Works

-Jonathan Muller has begun some useful investigation on collecting CSI on the ESP32 [https://github.com/jonathanmuller/ESP32-gather-channel-state-information-CSI-](https://github.com/jonathanmuller/ESP32-gather-channel-state-information-CSI-).
-Muller's work appears to primarily be concerned with the collection of CSI packets in a general sense for analysis in softwares such as Wireshark.
-This work on the other hand hopes to create a simple system for researchers to collect CSI packet data for use in tasks such as Wi-Fi Sensing and Device-free Localization.

-[Linux 802.11n CSI Tool](https://dhalperi.github.io/linux-80211n-csitool/) provides a method for researchers to collect CSI packet data from the Intel 5300 Network Interface Card (NIC).
-[Atheros CSI Tool](https://wands.sg/research/wifi/AtherosCSI/) is very similar targeting Atheros NICs.
-These tools are useful in collecting CSI packet data with hardware available on hand, but are limited in their capacity by their reliance on keeping the NICs to a computer or laptop.
-This limitation results in much larger size for a CSI-collecting unit as well as increases in the cost per unit.